 The Library maintains a collection of over 2 million items, with traditional printed books and audiovisual resources including videos, CDs, and DVDs.
 Electronic resources on the the World Wide Web, eBooks, and many online databases are integrated into the traditional collection.
 Reflecting the multicultural nature of our City and County, foreign language materials -- particularly in Spanish and Vietnamese, as well as other languages -- are included in the collection development program.

-With over 1,000 public computers available for access to electronic resources including the Internet, HCPL and other library catalogs, as well as numerous general and specialized databases made available through library subscriptions, information technology at HCPL is world class.
+With over 1,500 public computers available for access to electronic resources including the Internet, HCPL and other library catalogs, as well as numerous general and specialized databases made available through library subscriptions, information technology at HCPL is world class.
 All public service computers also offer the full MS Office suite making word processing (MS Word), database management (MS Access), spreadsheet (Excel), and presentation (PowerPoint) software available to all Houstonians.
-A growing number of branch locations offer laptop computers for check-out on a Harris County Library Card and even wireless connectivity for customers who wish to bring their own laptops to the library.
-Kurzweil technology is installed at strategic locations throughout the library network to enable effective use of electronic resources for customers who are visually impaired.
+A growing number of branch locations offer laptop computers for check-out on a Harris County Library Card.
+Wireless connectivity for customers who wish to bring their own laptops, tablets, or smartphones is available at all locations.
+Kurzweil technology is installed at strategic locations throughout the library network to enable effective use of resources for customers who are visually impaired.
 Library staff offer ongoing training on library resources, software, and equipment resources.